2263 Fifth St. Berkeley, CA 94710 (510) 649-8111 See Contact Us link for map

 Museo Silver Rag 300 gsm (MSR) One of the earliest luster finished papers to get it right.
 This rich, OBA-free paper has a luscious surface that puts traditional luster photographic papers to shame.
 Deep blacks, rich colors.

-Harman Glossy Fiber Based AL Bright White (FBAL) 320 gsm and Warm Tone (FBAL WT) While these papers were developed to mimic the look of traditional air dried glossy, fiber based black and white darkroom paper, don’t hesitate to try them for color work.
-Their rich colors and semi-gloss finish work well for color and black and white.
-The Warm Tone option is simply OBA-free and just a touch warmer.
-Both papers feature the addition of baryta to their coatings, a chemical compound often used in darkroom papers for increased tonal range.
+Hahnemühle Photo Gloss Baryta (HPGB) 320 gsm This paper was developed originally by Harman Paper and bought out by Hahnemühle.
+It mimics the look of traditional air dried glossy, fiber based black and white darkroom paper, but is great for both black and white or color work.
+Its rich colors and glossy finish work well for both.
+It features the addition of baryta to their coating, a chemical compound often used in darkroom papers for increased tonal range and paper brightness.

-Ilford Gold Fiber Silk 310 gsm (GFS) Like the Hahnemühle Fine Art Pearl, this luster paper has minimal shine, but in this case, it's a slightly warmer white base.
+Canson Baryta Photographique 310 gsm (CBP) Like the Hahnemühle Fine Art Pearl, this luster paper has minimal shine, but in this case, it's a slightly warmer white base.
 A favorite of many who want the saturation of a glossy paper but with less reflection.